larsonan/Zwyx/README.md

 `bytes_size~int:bytes_ptr.count`

+String literals can also be passed into bytes:

+`str~bytes:"7 bytes."`

+Note that a bytes or bytes pointer has no built-in way to access individual bytes.
+Currently, the best way to do this is with the **String** structure defined in the utilities library.

+`str~String:"7 bytes."`

 ## Inheritance
 **Single inheritance** is supported through use of a ~ character at the very beginning of a struct definition, followed by the name of another struct type.
 This causes the defined struct to inherit all of the members of that struct type, known as the parent.